Generic name: potassium chloride [ poe-TASS-ee-um ]

 Take Klor-Con exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Store at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.
 Keep the medication in a closed container.

 What happens if I miss a dose?